Calibration of the strain amplitude recorded with DAS using a strainmeter array: Conclusions

 \begin{datres} All data were recorded locally at \cite[][\doiurl{10.5880/BFO}]{bfo1971}.
 Strainmeter and seismometer data are available through data centers at the \cite[][\doiurl{10.7914/SN/II}]{sio1986} and the \cite[][\doiurl{10.25928/MBX6-HR74}]{bgr1976}, respectively.
 DAS data can be provided upon request.
 Event parameters were taken from the GEOFON catalog \citep[][\url{https://geofon.gfz-potsdam.de/eqinfo/}]{quinteros2020}.
 Data analysis was carried out with ObsPy \citep[][\doiurl{10.5281/zenodo.6327346}]{obspy2022}.
 We provide a supplemental text file with figures, tables, and math to further support the findings presented in this paper. \end{datres}

-\begin{ack} We are grateful to Gaetan Calbris and Vincent Lanticq from Febus Optics who provided helpful information on the measurement principle used in the Febus~A1-R. Peter Duffner, Felix Bögelspacher, and Leon Merkel supported the installation of the experiment.
+\begin{ack} We thank Peter Duffner for taking care of the BFO strainmeters and their calibration devices.
+We are grateful to Walter Zürn for many fruitful discussions and his continuing support of the operation of the Invar-wire strainmeters.
+Gaetan Calbris and Vincent Lanticq from Febus Optics provided helpful information on the measurement principle used in the Febus~A1-R. Peter Duffner, Felix Bögelspacher, and Leon Merkel supported the installation of the experiment.
+We are grateful for the well-considered comments provided by two anonymous reviewers.
 The cable with the tight-buffered fibers (green cable) has been made available for the experiments through the INSIDE project.
 INSIDE is supported by the German Federal Ministry for Economic Affairs and Climate Action and the Project Management Jülich (PtJ) under the grant agreement number 03EE4008C. \end{ack}

 \end{multicols}